 The timing couldn't be more telling.
 While competitors like Microsoft and Google have poured billions into AI infrastructure, Atlassian is taking a different route - cannibalizing its own operational budget to fund the transition.
 The 'self-funding' language is particularly revealing.
 It suggests the company either doesn't want to tap capital markets at current valuations or believes investors would punish dilution more than they'll reward workforce optimization.

 Atlassian's core products serve millions of software development teams and enterprise clients worldwide, but the collaboration software market has become brutally competitive.
 Slack, now owned by Salesforce, continues to integrate AI meeting summaries and workflow automation.
 Microsoft Teams bundles AI capabilities through Copilot.
-Even upstarts like and are embedding AI-powered features that threaten to erode Atlassian's moat with younger, more agile development teams.
+Even upstarts like Notion and Linear are embedding AI-powered features that threaten to erode Atlassian's moat with younger, more agile development teams.